 - Many countries are the leading cultivators of cereals.
 Most of them use cereals as their staple food.
 Whereas the consumption of pulses is low in comparison to the cereals.

 - We can grow cereals in all kinds of soils and weather conditions except in deserts and cold areas.
 Whereas we can grow pulses in the areas with a moderate water supply.

 - Classification of cereals is as Kingdom: Plantae; Order: Poales; Family: Poaceae and that of pulses are Kingdom: Plantae; Order: Fabales; Family: Leguminosae.

-- Examples of cereals are Barley, corn, wheat, millet, rice, oats, sorghum, and maize, whereas Lentils, dry beans, golden gram, chickpeas, and cowpeas are few varieties of pulses.
+- Examples of cereals are Barley, corn, wheat, millet, rice, oats, sorghum, and maize, whereas Lentils, dry beans, golden gram, chickpeas, and cowpeas are a few varieties of pulses.

 We can conclude by saying that cereals and pulses both have their importance in our diet, and are the rich sources of nutrition.
-Thus one should consume these grains in sufficient quantity in their diet, that will help in maintaining their health.
+Thus one should consume these grains in sufficient quantity in their diet, which will help in maintaining their health.